Juvenile Idiopathic Arthritis

 What is juvenile idiopathic arthritis?

-Juvenile idiopathic arthritis (JIA), previously known as juvenile rheumatoid arthritis (JRA) or juvenile chronic arthritis, is a chronic inflammatory condition primarily affecting the joints, and which occurs in children under 16 years old.
+Juvenile idiopathic arthritis (JIA), previously known as juvenile rheumatoid arthritis (JRA) or juvenile chronic arthritis, is a chronic inflammatory condition primarily affecting the joints.
+It occurs in children under 16 years old.

 There are different types of JIA with varying symptoms and degrees of likelihood that a child will grow out of the condition.
 All types of JIA involve pain, swelling and stiffness of one or more joints.

 JIA is an autoimmune reaction.
-This means that the immune system mistakenly forms antibodies, proteins which are meant to fight infections but attack the body tissue instead.
+This means that the immune system forms antibodies – proteins which ordinarily are meant to fight infections – that, in these cases, attack the body tissue.
 The causes are not well understood, but factors such as genetics and infections may influence the development of JIA.

 Juvenile idiopathic arthritis (JIA) is characterized by joint inflammation over a period of six weeks or more.